 16. The Tofugu Podcast | Japan & Japanese Language

 The Tofugu Podcast is a podcast produced by Tofugu, a website that provides resources for learning Japanese.
-The podcast covers various topics related to Japan and the Japanese language, including language learning tips, cultural insights, and expert interviews.
+The podcast covers a range of topics related to Japan and the Japanese language, including language-learning tips, cultural insights, and expert interviews.

 The Tofugu Podcast is aimed at learners of all levels, from beginners to advanced speakers.
 It is designed to help listeners improve their understanding of the language and culture.